-- Letter signed by the Electrical Engineer declaring that the requirements will be met. - Plan showing location of parking spots equipped with charging stations for electric vehicles. - Cut sheet from manufacturer of charging stations that will be installed.
+Letter signed by the Electrical Engineer or responsible party declaring that the requirements will be met.

+- Plan showing location of parking spots equipped with charging stations for electric vehicles. - Cut sheet from manufacturer of charging stations that will be installed.